apache/airflow/docs/howto/operator/custom-operator.rst

         ...

-You can also add a global operator extra link that will be available to all the operators through airflow plugin.
+You can also add a global operator extra link that will be available to all the operators through an airflow plugin.
 Learn more about it in the :ref:`plugin example <plugin-example>`.